Russia starts biggest war games since Soviet fall near China

 But Russia pivoted east towards China after the West sanctioned Moscow over its annexation of Ukraine’s Crimea region in 2014 and trade links between the two, who share a land border over 4,200 km long, have blossomed since.

-Russia said 24 helicopters and six jets belonging to the Chinese air force had moved to Russian air bases for the exercise.
-Beijing has said 3,200 members of the People’s Liberation Army (PLA) will join in.
+Russia broadcast footage of some of 24 helicopters and six jets belonging to the Chinese air force landing at Russian air bases for the exercise.
+Beijing has said 3,200 members of the People’s Liberation Army will join in.

+China’s official People’s Liberation Army Daily said on Wednesday that the drill was aimed at maintaining regional peace, was not aimed at any third party and did not “have anything to do with the regional situation”.

+“The Chinese officers and soldiers participating in the drills will demonstrate the determination and ability to maintain regional peace and stability with practical actions,” it said.

 Some experts see the war games as a message to Washington, with which both Moscow and Beijing have strained ties.